Forceea/Forceea-data-factory/README.md

 * Provides many methods to get/insert the created records, add/delete field definitions, get the errors, configure the amount of information returned during run-time (debug log) and more.
 *	Has an extended error messaging system.

+You can find many examples and detailed information of the tools the framework offers in the [User Guide](http://bit.ly/Forceea131_UserGuide)

-Download [Forceea Examples](http://bit.ly/Forceea131_Examples) to see some examples of creating data for many standard objects.
+Download [Forceea Examples](http://bit.ly/Forceea131_Examples) to see some examples of creating data for variou standard objects.

 Read the article [Populate your Salesforce org with data using Forceea and Salesforce CLI: a step-by-step guide](http://bit.ly/PopulateWithForceeaAndCLI)